rollator3000/Further_Education/Die_komplette_SQL Masterclass_Vom_Anfänger_zum_Profi/Course-Notes.md

 	- Case-Sensitive

 **Example**
+Select all columns from data-base// only columns A, B from TABLE

-	SELECT * FROM TABLE				# -> All columns from data-base TABLE SELECT "A", "B" FROM TABLE		# -> Get the columns A, B from TABLE
+	SELECT * FROM TABLE
+	SELECT "A", "B" FROM TABLE		# ->

 #### WHERE
 Select rows that full-fill a condition. <br/>